RarityBrown/blog/blog/AI/personal_LLM_benchmark.md

 >
 > 正确答案：ICADV12.3, IC23.1

 > Q: Do TSMC Shanghai fab and Nanjing fab offer MPW shuttles?
 Answer within 50 words.
 Don't tell me you're not sure, I'm very sure the definite answer is online (it might not be a direct answer, but after synthesizing the information, it's enough for you to make a definite judgment), so your final answer will be something like Shanghai: No, Nanjing: Yes.
-Note, this is just an example of the answer format, and is not necessarily the correct answer.
+Note that this is just an example of the answer format, and is not necessarily the correct answer.
 >
 > 正确答案：Shanghai Fab10 yes; Nanjing Fab16 no. ref: [2025 TSMC CyberShuttle Service Plan](http://www.szicc.org.cn/attachment/0/80/80748/1230778.pdf)

+> Q: A comparative table summarizing the performance of Claude Sonnet 3.5 (aka the old Sonnet 3.5), Sonnet 3.6 (aka the Sonnet 3.5 new), Sonnet 3.7, Sonnet 4 on the SWE-bench Verified.
+>
+> 正确答案：pass@1: 33%, 49%, 62.3%, 72.7%; thinking: N/A, N/A, 70.3%, 80.2%

+半开放问题：

 > Q: I want to create something similar to Cadence Virtuoso ViVA.
 Which one should I use among ECharts with lttb, Plotly.js, or uPlot?
 >